 The oil blend I’ve used contains citronella, geranium, rosemary and eucalyptus, all of which are frequently found in natural insect repellent recipes.

 Here’s how you make the wax melts:

 You need 1 tablespoon of coconut oil plus 3 ounces (6 tablespoons) beeswax.
-If you use the pellets, it melts very easy.
-Bars need to be chopped for easier melting.
+If you use beeswax pellets, it melts very easily.
+However, bars of beeswax need to be chopped for easier melting.

 Essential Oil Wax Candle Diffuser

-- 3 ounces pure beeswax, chopped if using bars
+- 3 ounces beeswax chopped if using bars

 - 1 Tablespoon coconut oil